 Protecting systems and private data is a necessity for every organisation, and those operating in the education sector are no exception.
 The sensitive nature of records held by educational facilities can makes schools an ideal target for malicious actors.

 Perhaps capitalising on the move to more home-based virtual learning, last year saw a rise in attacks using ransomware aimed at universities here in the UK, prompting the National Cyber Security Centre (NCSC) to advise the education sector to bolster its defences against further assaults.

-In the following sections, we’ll explore some of the reasons why cybersecurity is such a crucial issue for the schools and colleges across the country.
+In the following sections, we’ll explore some of the reasons why cybersecurity is such a crucial issue for schools and colleges across the country.

 Why is the data held by schools a potential risk?

 Every school system around the world retains a wealth of personally identifiable information (PII) on both the students taught there and the faculty members who teach classes and courses.
 This data will typically include medical histories, phone numbers, home and email addresses, and even banking details.

 Should the worst-case scenario come to pass and a virus or malicious actor penetrates the school’s systems, all the sensitive data records stored within them will be at serious risk.
 Data could be erased, altered, or encrypted, locking staff members out of key information.
 Files can also be stolen in attacks, held for ransom, or sold on to other cybercriminals for use in their malicious campaigns.

 Not all data is personally identifiable, but it may be essential nonetheless for schools to function effectively, like important email communications or exam result reports.
 All data must be systematically backed up to ensure no data loss ever takes place and files can be restored quickly, allowing educational institutions to keep operating without interruption.

 Does data security require limiting students’ online access?